 A candidate for the wine of the vintage, the 2009 La Mission Haut-Brion stood out as one of the most exceptional young wines I had ever tasted from barrel, and its greatness has been confirmed in the bottle.
 A remarkable effort from the Dillon family, this is another large-scaled La Mission that tips the scales at 15% alcohol.
-A blend of equal parts Cabernet Sauvignon and Merlot (47% of each) and the rest Cabernet Franc, it exhibits an opaque purple color as well as a magnificent bouquet of truffles, scorched earth, blackberry and blueberry liqueur, subtle smoke and spring flowers.
+A blend of equal parts Cabernet Sauvignon and Merlot (47% of each) and the rest Cabernet Franc, it exhibits an opaque purple colour as well as a magnificent bouquet of truffles, scorched earth, blackberry and blueberry liqueur, subtle smoke and spring flowers.
 The wine-s remarkable concentration offers up an unctuous/viscous texture, a skyscraper-like mouthfeel, sweet, sumptuous, nearly over-the-top flavours and massive density.
 Perhaps a once-in-a-lifetime La Mission Haut-Brion, the 2009 will take its place alongside the many great wines made here since the early 1920s.
 It should last for 50-75+ years.

 Please enter your email address below to receive a notification as soon as this product becomes available again.
 You must be subscribed to our email list to receive these notifications.